Seahawks history shows how quickly things can change from one week to the next in NFL

 Don’t expect Seattle offensively to be as stubborn or arrogant, the latter a term Carroll used, this week.

-But will it all be as easy as making a few tweaks here and there — play more nickel on defense, show a little more variety on offense — and, voila, the Seahawks will look like the Seahawks everybody expects?
+But will it all be as easy as making a few tweaks here and there — play more nickel on defense, show a little more variety on offense — and, voilà, the Seahawks will look like the Seahawks everybody expects?

 Playing on the road against a desperate team in a tough environment obviously only complicates things.